cclauss/ods-documentation/source/billing/intro.rst

 agency operating on a regional level.

 The National Company Register is the national agency responsible for keeping the books on all new company registrations.
-They currently compile and release (every other month) as open data the list of new registrations complete with company names, addresses, registration dates and legal statuses.
+They currently compile and release (every 6 months) as open data the list of new registrations complete with company names, addresses, registration dates and legal statuses.
 They want to put resources behind the data team so that they can publish up-to-date data on a daily basis.
 These additional resources come at a cost and they'd like this new process to generate revenue.
 Their goal is to have :

-* a free, bi-monthly release of all data, useful for citizens, researchers, political instances etc...
+* a free, bi-annual release of all data, useful for citizens, researchers, political instances etc...
 * a daily release of all data accessible through subscriptions, one for each region, especially relevant to marketers.